rosieRRRRR/UDC/README.md

 ## **17. Energy and Resource Efficiency (Informative)**

-UCI does not reduce per-token inference cost.
+UDC does not reduce per-token inference cost.
 It may reduce **wasted computation** by preventing disallowed generation, retries, and unauthorised agent planning.

 ---

 ## **18. Security Properties (Normative)**

-UCI guarantees:
+UDC guarantees:

 * no silent escalation
 * deterministic enforcement